How to Find Password For Protected Word Document

 Getting into the habit of regularly backing up your important documents will save you from headaches down the road and help you avoid tricky password recovery situations.

-Q1: Is there any way to open a password-protected Word document?
+Q1: Is it possible to open a password-protected Word document without the password?

-Q2: How do I remove password protection from a Word document?
+Q2: How do I remove password protection from a Word document I still know the password for?

-To remove password protection, open the document.
-Go to File > Information > Document Protection > Password Encryption.
-Remove the password and click “OK”.
+Open the document, then go to File > Information > Document Protection > Encrypt with Password.
+Delete the existing password and click “OK” to remove protection entirely.

-Q3: How do I unlock a Word document if I forget my password?
+Q3: How can I unlock a Word document if I forget the password?

 Summary